Eden & the Snake

 Rabbi Moshe Ben-Chaim

 How does a person transition from a sinful life towards a perfected life?
 What are the steps and changes we undergo?
-As one learns what is truly good and beneficial, his mind cannot deny these new truths he has grasped.
-He abandons his previous flawed values as he sees that they are false and cannot provide happiness.
-A person cannot knowingly harm himself and choose something bad and unhappy over something good and fulfilling.
+As one learns what is truly good and beneficial, that which complies with our psychological and philosophical design, his mind cannot deny clear truths.
+He abandons his previous flawed values as he sees that they are false and cannot provide happiness. his is the whole theme of Ecclesiastes (Koheles).
+A person cannot knowingly harm himself and choose something destructive and unhappy over something positive and fulfilling.
 Rabbi Israel Chait called this the “reality principle.”
 One must follow what he sees as being the true good; it's impossible to do otherwise.
-With this new found knowledge his values naturally attach to the good and his actions follow suit, which is what we refer to as “perfection,” our goal as humans.
+With this new found knowledge, one’s values naturally attach to the good and one’s actions follow suit, which is what we refer to as “perfection,” our goal as humans.
 This is the transition.
 This teaches that with greater knowledge, one can live a happier life.
 The more one dispels fallacy and acquires greater knowledge of truth and the good for man, the more one advances towards living the good life and increases his happiness.
+But if one follows fantasy, he can corrupt his values and sin, which leads to failure and corruption.
+Bible (Torah) is the perfect system our Creator designed precisely to help man achieve happiness and fulfillment.
+He designed us, He knows best.
+He is always correct.

 Maimonides also says the following: “It is especially of importance to notice that the serpent did not approach or address Adam, but all his attempts were directed against Eve.”
 Here, Maimonides hints to the truth we stated: the snake represented Eve’s instincts, a faculty that can communicate only with Eve.
 Eve’s instincts have no pull—no communication—with Adam or others.